Skip to main content

 You can work for a nonrailroad employer and still receive benefits, but the tier I portion of your annuity will be reduced if you earn over certain amounts and are under full retirement age (FRA).
 Once you attain FRA, there are no deductions because of earnings.
 However, if you work for your last pre-retirement nonrailroad employer, your benefits will be reduced regardless of the amount of your earnings or your age.

-If you attain FRA in 2023, you can earn up to $56,520 in the months before you reach FRA with no reduction in your benefits.
-If you earn more than that amount, $1 in benefits is withheld for every $3 you earn over $56,520.
+If you attain FRA in 2024, you can earn up to $59,520 in the months before you reach FRA with no reduction in your benefits.
+(If you attain FRA in 2025, you can earn up to $62,160 in the months before you reach FRA with no reduction in your benefits.)
+If you earn more than that amount, $1 in benefits is withheld for every $3 you earn over $59,520 ($62,160 in 2025).

 If you also receive monthly social security benefits, your social security benefits will be reduced if you earn more than the exempt amount, but your tier I railroad retirement benefits are not reduced because of your earnings.